muldos/jfrog-pipelines-distribution/README.md

-6. Trigger the first pipeline by uploading an artifact with the expected file name pattern to the repository that will trigger the webhook defined in step (3)
+6. Trigger the first pipeline by uploading an artifact to the expected repository, and then add a property to it, with the name pattern expected in step 1

-   The pipeline will create and sign a release bundle for the uploaded artifact and then will trigger the second pipeline to distribute the release bundle to the targeted edge nodes.
+   The pipeline will create and sign a release bundle for all the artifacts with the same property of other repositories, and then will trigger the second pipeline to distribute the release bundle to the targeted edge nodes.

 ---